 - Data Architect cover letter template

-Ready to Take the Next Step Towards a Data Science Career?
+Ready to Advance Your Data Science Career?

-Sign up for the course Starting a Career in Data Science where a top-level data scientist with first-hand experience in recruiting data scientists for his team guides you through all the steps to landing a data science job.
 You’ll learn how to create your data science project portfolio, build your resume, get an interview through networking, succeed during the phone interview, solve the take-home test, and ace the behavioral and technical questions.